Creating a more accessible summit (Accessibility)

 Workshop monitors may close the doors of a session once it at capacity for safety and access reasons.
 Please respect our community safety and accessibility needs by not entering a session once it is full.
 Workshops that are at capacity will have a sign on the door that reads “FULL”.

 Please be scent/fragrance-free to the extent that you are able to, so that beloved community members with chemical sensitivities can attend the summit.
 We know that scented products, including essential oils, perfumes, and hair products, can be an important part of one’s identity, and we don’t require you to refrain from using those products.
 However, we ask all participants who will be in shared summit spaces over the weekend to recognize how using certain products can create access barriers for others wishing to use the same spaces.

 Because flashing lights can trigger seizures or other symptoms, we ask that you avoid wearing or carrying decorative flashing lights and avoid flash photography.
 If you must use a flash, please check with people around you first.
 Please do not flash overhead lights on and off in any summit spaces.

-Smoking is only permitted in designated smoking areas on campus and at least 50 feet away from all buildings.
+Smoking is not permitted on the URI Campus.
 If you smoke, please wash your hands afterward to reduce residue and remove your coats/jackets/outerwear once inside.

 Creating summit community